Changes in Miniature Golf

-Pizza and other food can be delivered into the course and a variety of parties, field trips, and other events are held at this location.
+Pizza and other food can be delivered to the course and a variety of parties, field trips, and other events are held at this location.

 The Las Vegas KISS!
-Mini Golf is an indoor 18-hole course in neon and blacklighting, with a life-size statues, high quality video presentations, live music, and special items on displayed that were owned by the band members.
+Mini Golf is an indoor 18-hole course in neon and blacklighting, with life-size statues, high-quality video presentations, live music, and special items displayed that were owned by the band members.